-Hey mama!
-Are you learning how to open an Etsy Shop?
-Then you need to read this interview with the shop owner of Grain + Dot!
+Then you need to read my interview with Brittany, the shop owner of Grain + Dot!

 My friend Brittany is one of the most incredible artists and creative minds I’ve ever met!
 Her site Grain + Dot (site here and Etsy Shop here) is full of unique gift ideas – from her snarky notecards, to her precious silhouettes.